Deciding if teens should work

 Encouraging teenage family members to find jobs is one way a family can increase its income during tough times.
 Many part-time jobs are available that fit into student schedules.

 Pay is usually minimum wage, but can make a significant contribution to the family income and help defray some expenses.
-Parents and teenagers need to discuss and determine the number of hours that can be worked, how the money will be used, transportation and other issues.
+Parents and teenagers need to discuss the number of hours that can be worked, how the money will be used, transportation and other issues.

-Jobs are frequently available for teenagers at restaurants, grocery stores, and other retail businesses.
+Jobs are often available for teenagers at restaurants, grocery stores, and other retail businesses.
 Directly contacting the business about applying for a job can often lead to a job.
 Many business websites provide online application forms.

 Federal Job Partnership Training Administration funds jobs for teenagers as part of summer youth programs and youth-in-school programs.
 School counselors or principals have information on these programs.